Version 1 – Seamless

 ![]() |

-Using a cutter, make the slit for the head of the collar button.
+Using a cutter, make the slit for the collar button head.

-Here is the card holder sewing tutorial.
+Here is the tutorial for the card holder with stitching.
 This version is slightly larger than the second version.
-The card holder will be more finished than the first version.
-We offer two versions: machine-sewn and hand-sewn.
+The card holder will be more complete than the first version.
+We offer two versions, one with machine stitching and one with hand stitching.

-If possible, choose firm leather and have a piece of 15 x 20 cm with a split thickness (0.8 mm) for the card holder and the interior flap.
+If possible, opt for firm leather, and have a piece measuring 15 x 20 cm with a skived thickness (0.8 mm) for the card holder and the inner flap.

 - Double-sided adhesive tape